Organizational Leadership and Innovation Master of Science Degree

 What is Organizational Leadership?

-Leading in innovative environments demands leaders who have a future-focused mindset and the advanced skills to lead in organizations that are constantly adopting and evolving from the latest in tech innovations.
-Organizational leadership is creating an intentional, collaborative work environment where you are able to identify and influence an organization's ability to innovate and evolve.
+Leading in innovative environments demands leaders who have a future-focused mindset.
+They possess the advanced skills to develop teams for organizations that are strategically adopting and evolving from the latest in technology innovations.
+Organizational leadership is creating an intentional, collaborative work environment where you are able to identify and influence organizational change, to innovate and evolve.
 Leaders of innovation are initiators, doers, range-agents, and change-makers.

-Constant technology advances provide organizations with a growing set of tools and opportunities to manage.
-They need leaders to spearhead organizational change, particularly in these technology-driven and innovative contexts.
-In the MS degree in organizational leadership and innovation, you will be equipped with the tools to spearhead organizational change, particularly in technology-driven and innovative contexts.
+Constant technology advances provide organizations with a growing set of tools and opportunities to manage innovative work cultures.
+They need leaders to spearhead organizational change, with strategic foresight and innovation, to leverage technology and the future of work.
+In the MS degree in organizational leadership and innovation, you will be equipped with the tools to spearhead organizational change and foresee emerging technologies in innovative contexts.
 The curriculum adds future-focused and innovative leadership-oriented courses that leverage faculty expertise in organizational leadership, innovation, technology, and strategy development.
 You’ll learn to create an entrepreneurial culture and build sustainable teams while you develop skills in the leadership and management of innovation.

 Typical Job Titles